 Its aim is to foster multi-disciplinary links between epidemiologists, molecular biologists, biochemists, geneticists, toxicologists, pathologists, nutritionists, clinician scientists, public health scientists and others studying the role of environmental and genetic factors in the aetiology of chronic disease.
 MEG-UK thus represents a forum for communication among researchers from diverse fields and aims to bring the best methodologies to bear on the study of the causes and prevention of human disease.
 MEG recognises that advances in technology provide opportunities and challenges that can only be addressed through such multidisciplinary working.

 The Group has organised a number of meetings on topics relating to the use of molecular biomarkers in studying the epidemiology of cancer, cardiovascular disease and diabetes.
 Scientific meetings are organised annually.

 MEG-UK members include epidemiologists, laboratory scientists, clinicians and others with an interest in molecular epidemiology.
 We welcome new members.

-The 1st announcement of the programme of the MEG Winter meeting 2014 Imperial College, London
+NEW !
+The 2nd announcement of the programme of the MEG Winter meeting 2014 Imperial College, London